cloudflare/cloudflare-docs/content/support/About Cloudflare/Cloudflare Essentials/_index.md

 # Welcome to the Support - Cloudflare Essentials section

-Below you will find links off to the relavent sections for Support - Cloudflare Essentials focused material
+Below you will find links to the relevant sections for Support - Cloudflare Essentials focused material.

 {{<directory-listing>}}